Skip to Content

 An infused cherry and vanilla bean single malt whiskey makes this great whiskey sour cocktail that is full of flavor and so easy to make!

 There is something appealing about a Whiskey Sour cocktail that most people enjoy.
 We can even attest to the fact that “non-whiskey people” enjoy this drink!
-Recently, we had a booth at the first ever Omaha Whiskey Fest.
+This variation on the classic whiskey sour is a great sip all year long.
+Try our Grapefruit Bourbon Sour or Winter Rye Sour cocktails, too!
+Different still by using a whole egg in our Easter Flip cocktail.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-So, we teamed up with Brickway Distillery to make a few cocktails for the event!
-Then, we made the Blueberry Smash for a VIP speakeasy night, as well as this sour for the event itself.
+We teamed up with Brickway Distillery to make a few cocktails for the Omaha Whiskey Fest a few years ago!
+We also made the Blueberry Smash for a VIP speakeasy night, as well as this sour for the event itself.

 History of the Whiskey Sour

 In 1862, the recipe for a Whisky Sour was in Jerry Thomas’s The Bartender’s Guide.
-The recipe called for 1 large teaspoon of powdered sugar dissolved in a little seltzer water, the juice of half a small lemon, and 1 wine glass of bourbon or rye, shaken.
-The drink was then strained into a claret glass and garnished with berries.
+The recipe called for 1 teaspoon of powdered sugar with a little seltzer water, the juice of half a lemon, and 1 wine glass of bourbon or rye whiskey, shaken.
+The drink was then strained into a glass and garnished with berries.

 Bartenders were looking for something to put in their drinks to keep them interesting.
 Some added egg white (a variation sometimes called the Boston Sour, or other names), while others substituted different fruit or sweeteners.